Distributional Principal Autoencoders: Empirical results

 \subsection{Embeddings}

 In many scientific applications, it is useful to visualise high-dimensional data in a 2-dimensional latent space.
 Here, we investigate how well the 2D principal components obtained by DPA can preserve the underlying structure in data.
-We consider global precipitation data and 8 single-cell data sets.
-For competitive methods, we adopt PCA, AE, VAE, WAE, as well as the state-of-the-art methods for data visualisation, t-SNE~\citep{van2008visualizing} and UMAP~\citep{McInnes2018}.
+We consider global precipitation data and 8 single-cell data sets; nonlinear manifold methods tailored to single-cell RNA-seq data, such as those of \citet{verma2020robust}, target a similar low-dimensional embedding goal in this domain.
+For comparison, we use PCA, AE, VAE, WAE, and the widely used data-visualisation methods t-SNE~\citep{van2008visualizing} and UMAP~\citep{McInnes2018}.

 In Figure~\ref{fig:2d_visual}, we visualise the 2D embeddings for global precipitation fields obtained by different methods.
 The training data consists of 12 months and are simulated by different general circulation models each corresponding to a slightly different physical mechanism and thus a distinct distribution.
 In the top-left panel, DPA embeddings preserve such underlying structures very well: (i) the seasonal cycle is precisely captured through the angle and (ii) data from different models are well separated according to the radius in the latent space.
-The embeddings obtained by all other methods share at most one of these two appealing features.
-Specifically, PCA and WAE embeddings are able to reflect some seasonal cycle, though they tend to mix up winter months and neither can they fully separate data from different models.
+The embeddings obtained by all other methods share at most one of these two properties.
+Specifically, PCA and WAE embeddings reflect some seasonal cycle but tend to confuse winter months and do not fully separate data from different models.
 With t-SNE, different models and months are well separated, but there is no structural pattern preserved in its 2D latent space.
 UMAP overly disperses the patterns while AE and VAE embeddings also do not provide much meaningful information.